Stories

 The late Pastor Ross Sacrey describes some of the difficulties facing new immigrants and refugees in St. John’s.
 In a small city with small numbers of some newcomer ethnic groups, services are often more multicultural than targeting a single ethnic group.
 He and his parish do their best to accommodate any and all needs.

-Pastor Ross Sacrey began his career in the ministry in Fort McMurray in 1979.
-Life led him back to Newfoundland and Labrador in 1986, where he pastored at many locations.
+Pastor Ross Sacrey began his career in the ministry in Fort McMurray, Alberta, in 1979.
+In 1986, life led him back to Newfoundland and Labrador, where he pastored at many locations.
 His calling led him to the International Ministries in 2000, and this became his passion.
 He gave all his time to local internationals, working to reunite families and refugees.
 Pastor Ross lost his battle with cancer in 2011 at the age of 57.

-Community Religion Challenges Experience Mentality Multiculturalism Sociality New Canadian People Refugees
+Community Religion Challenges Experience Catholic Community Multiculturalism Sociality New Canadian People Refugees

 Canned spaghetti

-Guido Del Rizzo is the honorary Italian Consul for Newfoundland and Labrador.
+Guido Del Rizzo is the honorary Italian consul for Newfoundland and Labrador.
 Originally from northern Italy, he arrived in St. John’s in 1965.
-Since then, he established Del Contracting and has been the owner of Christian’s Pub on George Street in St. John’s for about 40 years.
+He subsequently established Del Contracting and has been the owner of Christian’s Pub on George Street in St. John’s for about 40 years.
 Soccer fans, especially Italians, gather at Christian’s to watch the European games.

 Food History Challenges Experience Drink Grocery Trade Italian Food Canadian Food